 Of course it couldn’t go so smoothly.
 Damn it.
 I lost about an hour messing about with this dodgy rear tyre of mine and the flat tube inside it.
-While I fixed it I made small talk with a couple of guys from Tribe Theory.
+While I fixed it I made small talk with a couple of guys from Draper Startup House for Entrepreneurs.
 A lot of people were genuinely curious about how Bolt works and what kind of money’s involved.

 With the new tube in – I made off to my favourite area to work and I continued with the same strategy as yesterday.
 My goal was to reach the final euros needed to get to 200€ and then just take the train home.

 For a while the strategy was working pretty well.
 I even started to learn my way back to the working area without Google Maps.
 One of the best things you can do is to learn the streets.
 Navigating without GPS is fast!

 I noticed though I was stressing myself out by racing to orders whenever something was available so I started to “go offline” after each order until I was back in my working area.
 This meant I wouldn’t be compelled to race like a madman all the time.
 I’d work when I was damn ready.